 How many of us think closure in relationships is a mere venting out of frustration to your ex, moving on or having a rebound?

-Hang on to your thoughts, you will be answered while reading this article.
+Hang on to your thoughts, you will be answered while reading this article on closure in relationships.

 Meanwhile, have a look at the picture below: